 In order to evaluate performance and use it as a basis for making compensation decisions, the full Board of Directors participates in a formal performance review process that is used for determining the CEO's compensation.
 The CEO provides a written evaluation of his performance against objectives at year-end to each director.
 Each individual director completes a written evaluation of the CEO's performance.
 Results are compiled by the Chair of the Corporate Governance and Nominating Committee, who then provides a copy to each director prior to the first Board of Directors meeting for the year.
 The Committee uses this summary from the Board of Directors to make decisions relative to the CEO's compensation.
-The Committee also uses input from its independent compensation consultant in making decisions regarding the CEO's compensation.
 The CEO does not participate in decisions regarding the determination of his own compensation, other than to prepare the summary of his results versus objectives for the year as described above.